-The willful or non-accidental infliction of physical pain, injury or mental anquish
+- The willful or non-accidental infliction of physical pain, injury or mental anguish

-The willful deprivation by a caretaker of services which are necessary to maintain the mental and physical health of a vulnerable adult.
+- The willful deprivation by a caretaker of services which are necessary to maintain the mental and physical health of a vulnerable person.

 What is neglect?

-The inability of a vulnerable adult who is living alone to provide for themselves the food, clothing, shelter, health care or other services which are necessary to maintain their mental and physical health
+The inability of a vulnerable person who is living alone to provide for themselves the food, clothing, shelter, health care or other services which are necessary to maintain their mental and physical health